r0llingclouds/transcriptor/README.md

 - `click` - Command line interface
 - `rich` - Beautiful terminal output
 - `python-dotenv` - Environment variable management

+### Notes
+- Dependencies are managed via `uv` using `pyproject.toml`.
+Use `uv sync` to install and `uv run` to execute without manually activating a virtual environment.
+- Ensure `ffmpeg` is installed and available in your PATH; required for audio extraction/conversion.

 ## License